InterDigitalInc/CompressAI-Vision/cross_checking_scripts/README.md

 - you may have to check paths at the top of the scripts if you use testdata stored elsewhere
 - You can parrallelize with gnu or slurm system, check script headers for options

+This will populate the existing folders split-inference-video and split-inference-image with the evaluation results

+A .csv is generated at each location
+- split-inference-image/cfp_codec/MPEGOIV6/mpeg-oiv6-detection/
+- split-inference-image/cfp_codec/MPEGOIV6/mpeg-oiv6-segmentation
+- split-inference-video/cfp_codec/MPEGHIEVE
+- split-inference-video/cfp_codec/MPEGTVDTRACKING
+- split-inference-video/cfp_codec/SFUHW

 8. From a machine equipped with microsoft excel:
-- open the generate csv files
+- open the generated csv files at the root of each dataset result
 - open the provided result file BLABLA.xls at the root of this package

 copy and paste relevant sections to the template and generate per class results

-9. Check feature dumps located in fcvcm-cfp-proposal16_feature_dumps
+9. Check feature dumps located in the unzipped fcvcm-cfp-proposal16_feature_dumps